CrankyJones/mario_market/README.md

 * In your browser, navigate to localhost:3000
 * To run any testing: $ rspec

 * To create an admin user run the following:
+  * Open the console: $ rails c
+  * Enter the following:
     User.create(
     username: [insert_username],
     email: [insert_email],
     password: [insert_password],